When was the last time you performed a content audit?

 Do you want to improve SEO results, user engagement, or conversions?
 Or, are you just trying to increase your brand’s online visibility?

-The process to run site content audits will depend on your content marketing goals.
+The process of conducting site content audits will depend on your content marketing goals.

 Q7.
 How do you review content?